 Our chocolate protein powders are made for sensitive stomachs.
 If you suffer from candidiasis, Crohn’s, diverticulitis, gastritis, gastroparesis, GERD, leaky gut, IBS, IBD, SIBO, ulcerative colitis, or any other digestive disease, please give our chocolate protein powders a try.

-What are the best tasting chocolate protein powders?
+Why do we make the best tasting chocolate protein powders?

-Egg white protein vs almond protein.
+Egg white protein vs almond protein?

-Our egg white-based chocolate protein powder is a better option for people with extremely sensitive stomachs.
+It is worth noting that our chocolate egg white protein powder is a better option for people with extremely sensitive stomachs.
 Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
-If you cannot eat eggs, however, do not despair.
-Our almond-based vegan chocolate protein powder is also easy to digest, and has prebiotic properties that can improve the diversity and composition of your gut microbiome.
+That said, our vegan almond chocolate protein powder is also very easy to digest, and contains prebiotic fiber that can improve the composition of your gut microbiome.

-How to use chocolate protein powders?
+How to use our chocolate protein powders?

-When to use chocolate protein powders?
+When to use our chocolate protein powders?

-The best time to add chocolate protein powder to your diet is in the morning.
+The best time to add our chocolate protein powders to your diet is in the morning.
 Eating lots of protein breakfast will keep you full until lunch, discourage overeating, and reduce snacking later in the day.
 Higher protein intake at breakfast is also associated with higher total daily protein intake.
 In other words, a high protein breakfast, despite its satiating effects, allows you to maximize the amount of protein that you consume over the course of the day.